Luck-Hoo/Luck-Hoo/README.md

 <h2 align="left">Hi 👋!
 My name is Lucas and I'm a developer, from Brazil</h2>
-<p align="left">I'm a Brazilian law graduate passionate about programming, and I enjoy solving problems.
-I already have some initial experience in the market and I continue to improve with the goal of becoming a Java back-end developer, focusing on Spring Boot.</p>
+<p align="left">A Brazilian law graduate with a passion for programming, experienced in problem-solving and with some initial market experience.
+Currently advancing toward a career as a Java back-end developer with a focus on Spring Boot (Core, Data, MVC, Security, Thymeleaf e JUnit.</p>

 <div align="center">